nickschot/ember-model-select/tests/dummy/app/templates/docs/components/model-select-multiple.md

 {{/docs-demo}}

 ## Multiple Select With create
 There is also a `withCreate` option which can be enabled by passing `withCreate=true`.
 The `oncreate` hook is called with the search term.
 An optional `buildSuggestion` function can be passed to construct the text shown in the create option.
-This defaults to Add "<term>"....
+This defaults to `Add "term"...`.

 It is up to the user to implement the actual creation and addition of the model instance to the `selectedModel` Array.